tshi13/Computer-System-Fundamentals/csf_assign03/README.txt

 By experimenting with all 32 combinations for both swim.trace and gcc.trace, we found the best configuration, which was a fully-associative cache.
 To promote efficiency, we were able to modify the associativity factor to strike a balance between performance and efficiency.
+Just to be sure, we tested this configuration on gcc.trace as well, which also led to results that agreed with our conclusion.

-Our final configuration is
+Our final configuration is:
-512-way, write-allocate + write-back, LRU, block size = 16bytes
+512-way, write-allocate + write-back, LRU, block size = 16 bytes

+Thank you for reading this very long report :)